Name : Gray Starks

 Hometown: Whitegarden (Uncharted Winter Island, New World)

-Gray is the living embodiment of carefree-ness and laid back behaviour.
+Gray is the living embodiment of carefree and laid-back.
 He is rarely seen to be afflicted by personal grievances and tends to get along with everyone due to his inherently accepting nature.

 He's not one to hold grudges and prefers to let things go without aggravating a conflict.
 This often causes irritation for those who care for him, since his lack of self-respect can sometimes offend his comrades just the same.
 This forgiving attitude even sometimes applies in the case of his friends or loved ones.
 He does not escalate conflict when those he holds dear are offended unless the offence threatens mortal danger.
 With his full might, he avenges his loved ones who are harmed beyond recovery.